-He then went on to say that one of the major causes of pain that people experience nowadays is caused by their inability to let go of these rules, and trust the natural flow of life.
+According to motivation coach and speaker, Tony Robbins – one of the major causes of pain that people experience nowadays is caused by their inability to let go of these rules, and trust the natural flow of life.

-- Sometimes, you have to make wrong choices in order to make the right ones: When we try out different options, we become more self-aware by learning what works for us and what doesn’t.
+1. Sometimes, you have to make wrong choices in order to make the right ones: When we try out different options, we become more self-aware by learning what works for us and what doesn’t.
 We may have to work in a 9-5 job for a couple of years to realize that we would much rather be our own boss.
 We may have to kiss a few frogs before knowing what kind of person floats our boat.
 In this way, we gain wisdom and valuable feedback.

-- Every single choice will have its own pros and cons: Novelty can give us rose-colored glasses, but when the rosy tint fades away, we will be able see the disadvantages in every choice.
+2. Every choice will have its own pros and cons: Novelty can give us rose-colored glasses, but when the rosy tint fades away, we will be able see the disadvantages in every choice.
 For this reason, it’s important for us to figure out what our deal-breakers are and what sacrifices we are willing to make before making any important decisions.
 We feel more at ease when we embrace this paradox of choice.

-- Strive for making the most authentic choice, versus the perfect one: An authentic choice is simply one that feels right to us and is in alignment with our values and purpose.
+3. Strive for making the most authentic choice, versus the perfect one: An authentic choice is simply one that feels right to us and is in alignment with our values and purpose.
 Even if it isn’t the easiest path or it doesn’t look pretty on the outside, if it is in integrity with what’s most important to you, you should go ahead with it because it will eventually lead you down your highest path.

 All my best on your journey,

 Question for you: Do you have a tough time making choices in your life?
 If yes, what’s the major obstacle and how can you begin to shift it?